 The Candlelight Processional is an annual event at Walt Disney World that runs from the day after Thanksgiving through December 30th.
-Each day a celebrity narrator tells the story of Christmas, which is enhanced by music sung by the Voices of Liberty (Disney’s professional a cappella singing group), WDW Cast Members (That’s Disneyspeak for “employees” – everything at Disney is based on “putting on a show” so there’s cast members, backstage, on stage, etc.), and a 200-250ish voice mass choir comprised of several invited guest choirs from all across the country (and occasionally from outside the U.S.), along with live music played by a 50-piece orchestra.
+Each day a celebrity narrator tells the story of Christmas, which is enhanced by music sung by the Voices of Liberty (Disney’s professional a cappella singing group), WDW Cast Members (That’s Disneyspeak for “employees” – everything at Disney is based on “putting on a show” so there are cast members, backstage, on stage, etc.), and a 200-250ish voice mass choir comprised of several invited guest choirs from all across the country (and occasionally from outside the U.S.), along with music played by a 50-piece orchestra.
 The approximately 45-minute show is run three times per night (5pm, 6:45pm and 8:15pm) at the American Gardens Theater at Epcot.
 Here’s what the event is like from the perspective of a member of one of the guest choirs.

 From the time they find out they got in until the day of their performance(s), the choirs rehearse with their respective music directors on their own.
 There’s no standardized amount of time to rehearse; some put in hours upon hours of rehearsals, others only a non-mandatory hour or two…it all depends on the choir, its abilities and, to some extent, if they’ve sung in Candlelight Processional before (if they have, it’s expected they would need less time to rehearse because they’re already familiar with the music).
 As long as each choir maintains, at the very least, a certain level of quality, “it’s all good.”